 Then the war came.
 Miraculously, even during the Allied’s extensive bombing, Himeji Castle stood still.
 There was only one firebomb that hit the complex, but it did not explode.
-In 1995, the whole city of Himeji suffered greatly during the Great Hanshin Earthquake, but again, Himeji Castle received no harm, making it a symbolic castle in Japan’s history.
+The castle entered the world of James Bond in 1967 for “You Only Live Twice.”
+Then later in 1995, the whole city of Himeji suffered greatly during the Great Hanshin Earthquake, but again, Himeji Castle received no harm, making it a symbolic castle in Japan’s history.

 On 11 December 1993, Himeji Castle received the honor of being one of the first UNESCO World Heritage Sites in Japan for its cultural and historical significance.
 As tourists stroll through the castle complex, they will not only see the marvelous architecture that has withstood the test of time but also essences of Japanese culture ingrained into every single detail.
 For tourists who want a taste of Japan throughout the ages, Himeji Castle is a perfect choice.

 9:00 to 17:00 (until 18:00 from late April through August)